 MAN. — 1.
 “An eminent English chemist, Dr Charles Henry Maye, set out to establish in a precise manner what man is made of and what is its chemical value.
 This is the result of his learned researches:

 “The bodily fat of a normally constituted man would suffice to manufacture seven cakes of toilet-soap.
 Enough iron is found in the organism to make a medium-sized nail, and sugar to sweeten a cup of coffee. the phosphorus would provide 2,200 matches.
 The magnesium would furnish the light needed to take a photograph.
 In addition, a little potassium and sulphur, but in an unusable quantity.

 “These different raw materials, costed at current prices, represent an approximate sum of 25 francs.”
 (Journal des Debats, 13 August 1929).

-If you weren’t already aware, my collection Motion No. 69 is now available as an e-book (just click on the Author Page link).
+If you weren’t already aware, my collection Motion No. 69 is now available (just click on the Author Page link).
 If you haven’t already decided to buy (for shame), maybe the little taste below will persuade you.
 I have also included audio, read by yours truly.

 My Evil is Stronger

 I know you.